fmof/maxent-mwe/README.md

 # GSL LBFGS-2 Interaction with a Simple Maxent Model

 This repository documents a bug with (a portion of) GSL's multimin library: specifically, lbfgs2 does not properly optimize a convex function, even though it returns successfully (GSL_SUCCESS).
+The convex function is the (negative) log-likelihood of a maximum entropy model on a simple test case.

 This has been tested with GSL 1.16.

+## How-to
 ## Dependencies

 * An active internet connection (to download the correct version of GSL).